rgonzalezp/Markit/README.md

 If you did everything correctly, you should be able to see this tool kit (using the default interface):
 ![Image showing Magic_I3M interface](demo/magic.png)

-### Getting Started
+### Tutorial on how to use the tool
-- Explain how to use the tool and what does it work for.
+- In this google drive folder https://drive.google.com/drive/folders/1KE6KdNvfaFP7SPK8YQNnWqTsNPT6tJnB?usp=sharing you can access to a small tutorial on how to do create your first I3M.
+Follow the instructions in the google slides.
+Don't hesitate to contact the creators (At the bottom of this readme) if you have any questions.

 ## Usage